 Peter Thiel is not the only one concerned about Google’s Chine connection.
 Tucker Carlson, the host of Fox News, as well as Senator Josh Hawley have been pushing the government agencies to take legal actions against some of the biggest tech giants, including Google and Facebook.

 Earlier it was reported that Google had been engaged in a project to launch a censored search service in China.
-This project was not only controversial, but also anti-U.S., since it was considered to be China’s attempt to re-enter the web search market of the country after being missing in actions for a lot of years.
+This project was not only controversial but also anti-U.S., since it was considered to be China’s attempt to re-enter the web search market of the country after being missing in action for a lot of years.
 The project, also known as Dragonfly, was subject to protests by several hundred employees, after which the company arguably stopped working on it.

 This was in addition to the contract that Google had made with the U.S. Department of Defense.
 Following its expiry, the company did not renew the contract and lapsed it, which would supposedly help the Pentagon to interpret and analyse drone-made videos using AI.